The Comprehensive Guide to Growth Marketing

 Review your customer lifecycle

-Mapping each customer touchpoint from initial discovery to onboarding to repeat purchases can be hugely revealing.
+Mapping each customer touchpoint from initial discovery to to repeat purchases can be hugely revealing.
 Growth marketers often scrutinize each step to spot friction points and moments of delight.

 How can journeys be smoothed to convert more prospects, speed up onboarding, create “aha moments,” and foster loyalty?
 Refining customer journeys over time to address these is vital.